 All research data will be treated and stored according to the Data Protection Act (1998) and the Caldicott Principles.
 All data will be treated as confidential according to the Medical Research Council definition: "any information obtained by a person on the understanding that they will not disclose it to others" (MRC, Personal Information in Medical Research.
 2000).
-All patients who consent to take part will be allocated a code number and all data recorded about that patient will be identified by their code number.
+All health professionals who consent to take part will be allocated a code number and all data recorded about them will be identified by their code number.

-All quotations from participants used in reports and publications will exclude personal details.
-No individuals will be identifiable from them.
+All quotations from respondents used in reports and publications will be anonymised and individual respondents will not be identifiable from them.

 Computers used in the study will be password protected.
-All paper records will be stored in locked filing cabinets in a locked office.
-Only research staff from the study will have access to the records.
+All paper data will be stored in locked filing cabinets in a locked office.
+Access to all data will only be available to research staff from the study.